Past Exhibitions: 2011

 February 15, 2011 to May 15, 2011

 When Henry Clay Frick (1849–1919) was asked whose talents he would most like to possess, he declared: "Rembrandt's."
 And as the largest individual railway stockholder in the world, Frick is reported to have said that "railways are the Rembrandts of investment."
-Like Frick, the Dutch art historian Frederik Johannes Lugt (1884–1970) was a great admirer and collector of works by the Dutch artist Rembrandt van Rijn (1606–1669); as a teenager he wrote a... read more »
+Like Frick, the Dutch art historian Frederik Johannes Lugt (1884–1970) was a great admirer and collector of works by the Dutch artist Rembrandt van Rijn (1606–1669); as a teenager he wrote a biography of the artist, illustrated with... read more »

 October 26, 2010 to January 23, 2011